wkumari/draft-wkumari-dnsop-alt-tld/README.md

    A number of names other than .ALT were considered and discarded.
-In order for this technique to be effective the names need to continue to follow the DNS format (a prime consideration for alternate name formats is that they can be entered in places that normally take DNS context names), this rules out using suffixes that are not themselves DNS labels.
+In order for this technique to be effective the names need to continue to follow both the DNS format and conventions (a prime consideration for alternate name formats is that they can be entered in places that normally take DNS context names); this rules out using suffixes that do not follow the usual letter, digit, and hyphen label convention.
    Another proposal was that the ALT TLD instead be a reservation under .arpa.
 This was considered, but rejected for several reasons.

    1. We wished this to make it clear that this is not in the DNS context, and .arpa clearly is.